Connecticut Core State Standards

 Smarter Balanced Assessment isn't just an end-of-year accountability test.
-It is an assessment system that features flexible, non-secure interim assessments to be used throughout the year and a digital library of formative assessment tools practices and professional development resources to impove the quality of information collected through the daily classroom activities of assignments, quizzes, and observation of student work.
+It is an assessment system that features flexible, non-secure interim assessments to be used throughout the year and a digital library of formative assessment tools practices and professional development resources to improve the quality of information collected through the daily classroom activities of assignments, quizzes, and observation of student work.
 The end-of-year tests will help schools evaluate how well students performed by comparing their data with other schools across the nation.
-The end-of-year assessments also will empower students and parents by providing a clear indicaiton of how well children are progressing toward mastering the academic knowledge and skills necessary for colleage and career readiness.
+The end-of-year assessments also will empower students and parents by providing a clear indication of how well children are progressing toward mastering the academic knowledge and skills necessary for college and career readiness.
 Want to take a sample test?

 Connecticut Curriculum Frameworks

 The Science Kit Replenishment Center supports hands-on, minds-on Science